kateMoscoso/notes-tips/docs/language-framework/javascript/README.md

 JSON Web Tokens can be decoded by anyone.
 They should not contain sensitive information such as passwords.

-It is useful for front-end applicatin to user these tokens to toggle features conditionally.
+It is useful for front-end application to user these tokens to toggle features conditionally.
 For example, if a user is an administrator, we could show or hide a certain button base on the claims in the token.